timebotdon/adb-logon/README.md

 Physical 2FA token via ADB.

 # Description
-Adb-logon is a PoC Powershell module that turns a USB connected Android device into a physical 2FA token via ADB.
+Adb-logon is a PoC Powershell module that adds an additional layer of Desktop security by turning a USB connected Android device into a physical 2FA token.
 This script disables the task manager, utility manager and kills Windows Explorer when executed.
 It DOES NOT take into account personalized startup programs however.
-A randomized OTP will be generated and sent to the Android device's SMS app.
+A randomized OTP will be generated and sent to the Android device's SMS app via the Android Debug Bridge.
 Successful authentication enables the programs as mentioned.
 Failure to authenticate logs off the user.

 As an additional security feature, the device identifier is recorded to a file as a whitelisted device when running the script for the first time.
+Devices connected to the machine that does not match the whitelisted ID is automatically kicked / forced logoff.

 # Requirements
 * Requires administrative rights due to the adding/removing of registry keys.